A Probabilistic Choreography Language for PRISM: Projection

-We need to show two things: first, that the projection above can make the same transition; second, that if the projection makes a transition, it must be corresponding to that of the choreography above.
-Observe that the state of a generated CTMC is uniquely identified by the counter $\iota$.
-The uniqueness of the label $a$ (Assumption~1) makes sure that all and only those modules involved in this interaction synchronise with this action (this shows from the rules in Figure~\ref{fig:semantics}).
-As a consequence of this and since choreographies are strongly connected, the commands generated by this step of the translation are such that any state $S_+$ is exclusively going to enable these commands (because of the guard $s_{\role q}=\iota$) which obviously implies that it must be done with rate $\lambda_j$ applying the rules in Figure~\ref{fig:semantics}.
-This argument is key for proving both directions of the if and only if.
+We must show two properties: first, that the projection above can make the same transition; and second, that if the projection makes a transition, it necessarily corresponds to the transition of the choreography above.
+Observe that, since our annotated choreography is obtained from $\mathsf{annot}$, the state of the generated CTMC is uniquely identified by the labels $\iota$, $\iota_1$, \dots, $\iota_n$ that can only synchronise on one of the labels $a_j$.
+Any other command among these modules must be enabled by a different state label.

+Therefore, the only-if direction of the theorem follows directly by applying rule \textsf{(Interact)}, whose premise is satisfied by deriving, via rule \textsf{(P$_2$)}, the command:

+For the converse direction, we must show that the above is the only enabled reduction in the PRISM semantics.
+As for modules $\nr$, $\nr_1$, \ldots, $\nr_n$, since the state $S_+$ yields $\iota$, $\iota_1$, \dots, $\iota_n$, no other reduction is possible.
+Other modules, projected as $\bigcup_{j\in J} \proj(\nrr, \anno C_j)$, are locally enabled by state $S_+$ to perform their next action.
+If, by contradiction, we can apply rule $\mathsf{(Transition)}$, derived by an application of rule $\mathsf{(P_1)}$ on some label $b$ (which must be different from $a$), on a different set of modules $\{\nrrr_k\}$, then we could show that there is no causal dependency between modules $\nr$, $\nr_1$, \ldots, $\nr_n$ and modules $\{\nrrr_k\}$, violating indeed the fact that the choreography is strongly connected.
+This reasoning is standard for projection theorems like the one we are proving~\cite{CHY12}.

-\item $C=\ifTE {E}{p}{C_1}{C_2}$.
-In this case, the projection of $\role p$ is
+\item $\anno C=\ifTEl {E}a{\nr}{\anno C_1}{\anno C_2}$.
+In this case, the projection of $\nr$ is